Relation algebras of Sugihara, Belnap, Meyer, and Church: Summary and problems

-The points $\mathsf{T}$, $\mathsf{a}$, and $\mathsf{a}^*$ match up with the binary relations (on the rationals) $=$, $<$, and $>$, the Routley-Meyer ternary relation is ``the relative product of the first two contains the third'', and the Routley star is converse.

-Finally, the atom structure of the complete atomic proper relation algebra $\sra_\Zn$ is a relevant model structure characteristic for $\RM$:
+The points $\mathsf{T}$, $\mathsf{a}$, and $\mathsf{a}^*$ match up with the binary relations $=$, $<$, and $>$ on the rationals.
+The Routley-Meyer ternary relation in this case is ``the relative product of the first two contains the third'', and the Routley star is conversion.
+The atom structure of the complete atomic proper relation algebra $\sra_\Zn$ is